semuconsulting/pyspartn/README.md

 The `SPARTNReader` class is fully functional and is capable of parsing individual SPARTN transport-layer messages from a binary data stream containing *solely* SPARTN data, with their associated metadata (message type/subtype, payload length, encryption parameters, etc.).

-The `SPARTNMessage` class implements a provisional decrypt and decode for OCB, HPAC and GAD message types but it has not yet been fully tested (*appears to be working OK for HPAC messages*).
+The `SPARTNMessage` class implements a provisional decrypt and decode for OCB, HPAC and GAD message types but it has not yet been fully tested (*appears to be working OK for HPAC and GAD messages but issues remain with OCB payloads*).

 There are some additional complexities for messages where `timeTagtype` = 0.
 See https://portal.u-blox.com/s/question/0D52p0000CimfsOCQQ/spartn-initialization-vector-iv-details for discussion.